sam-pop/WIKM/README.md

 ## <a name="dis"></a>Disclaimer

-Please DO NOT consume any food or make any decisions about foods containing allergens based solely on this app recommendations.
+Please DO NOT consume any food or make any decisions about foods containing allergens based solely on the recommendations of this app.
 Doing so WILL kill you! 😅